 Whether you’re acquiring, selling, or leasing real estate, doing your due diligence on important metrics is one of the first things you should tackle.
-Many people think they can pay a real estate brokerage firm to take it out of their hands, but nothing beats knowing the real value of a property, along with its charms and challenges, yourself.
+Many people think they can pay a real estate brokerage firm to take it out of their hands.
+However, nothing beats knowing the real value of a property, along with its charms and challenges, yourself.

-Here are 7 steps you must take when performing your due diligence on a property.
+Here are 7 steps you must take when performing your real estate due diligence on a property.

 Step One: Verify the Numbers on a Lease